wxleong/tpm2-cmd-ref/README.md

 Retrieve the command audit attestation data from the TPM.
 The attestation data includes the audit digest of the commands in the setlist setup using the command `tpm2_setcommandauditstatus`.
 Also the attestation data includes the digest of the list of commands setup for audit.
 The audit digest algorith is setup in the `tpm2_setcommandauditstatus`.

-tpm2_getcommandauditdigest -c signing.key.ctx -g sha256 -m attest.out -s sig.out
+tpm2_getcommandauditdigest -c signing.key.ctx -g sha256 -m attest.out -s signature.out
 -->

 ## Policy